To submit an abstract, click here

 You may include a table with your text, but graphs or other graphic elements will not be accepted, and should not be included in the abstract.

-• It is recommended that the following headings are used when submitting abstracts: Introduction and Aims; Material and Methods; Key results with supporting statistical analysis; & Conclusion
+It is recommended the following headings be used when submitting abstracts:

-• If your paper is a case report or point of technique, please state this in the title.
-If it falls into this category, it may be better submitted as a poster.
+If this is a 'case report' or 'point of technique' please state this in the title.
+Remember if it falls into this category, it may be better submitted as a poster.